capsice/pw/README.md

 + `pw del NAME`: Delete an entry named NAME.
 + `pw gen NAME`: Generate and save a random password in an entry named NAME.
 + `pw list`: List all saved entries.
-+ `pw export FILENAME`: Export the entire vault to a tar.gz file, including keys and entries.
++ `pw export FILENAME?`: Export the entire vault to a tar.gz file, including keys and entries.

 ## Encryption
 PW uses a 4096-bit RSA key pair to encrypt data, with the private key encrypted with AES-256 and protected with a user-defined passphrase.
 The keys and saved passwords can be exported with `pw export`.